FlashHit/VU-PixelsMod/README.md

 # Known isues
 * This mod can give conflicts with the funbots mod, and nags the server to reboot.

-# Last update: 27-03-2022
+# Last update: 28-03-2022
-- CHANGED: MK3A1 Jackhammer
-- **MK3A1 Jackhammer** Split all 4 ammo types in it own instance
+- CHANGED: Had to split all shotgun ammo in its own instances
-- Slug ammo nag to spit a error message "cannot cast an instance that's lazy loaded to 'BulletEntityData'"
+- Slug ammo for some reason went bonkus on new mapload.
-- For now i disabled the pimped Slug ammo instance, Sorry.
+- For now i disabled the pimped Slug ammo instances, Sorry.
+- All shotgun ammo kan now be enabled or disabled
+- **TUGS** is now super charged with double sweep range !

 # Previous update: 26-03-2022
 - ADDED: Kinky MK3A1 Jackhammer